Steven Erikson: Life and career

 Steven Rune Lundin was born in Toronto, Ontario, and grew up in Winnipeg, Manitoba.
 He subsequently lived in the UK with his wife and son, but has since returned to Canada.
 He is an anthropologist and archaeologist by training and is a graduate of the Iowa Writers' Workshop.
 For his thesis at the Iowa Writers' Workshop, Erikson wrote a "story cycle" of short stories titled A Ruin of Feathers about an archaeologist in Central America.
 Subsequently, he received a grant to finish the work which was published by TSAR, a small Canadian publishing house.
 For his next work he co-won the Anvil Press International 3-Day Novel Contest for which he signed away the rights, a mistake he attributes to inexperience.
 Erikson's third book was also published by TSAR, and consisted of a novella and short stories titled Revolvo and other Canadian Tales.
 Later, upon moving to England, he sold what he refers to as his "first real novel" to Hodder and Stoughton — This River Awakens — written when he still lived in Winnipeg.
 Before assuming the pseudonym Erikson (as an homage to his mother's maiden name), he published his first four books, out of print as of 2007, under his real name.
 In addition to writing, he paints using oil paints.

 Themes

 Erikson has stated that apart from examining the "human condition", all his literary work share "compassion" as a theme, or main driving force.

 Furthermore, when envisioning the Malazan world, both he and his collaborator Ian Cameron Esslemont agreed to create societies and cultures that never knew sexism and gender based hierarchies of power.

-Other themes include social inequality, egalitarianism, death, life, history, historical accuracy.
+Other themes include social inequality, egalitarianism, death, life, history, and historical accuracy.